Lake Charles Prenuptial Agreements Attorney

 While not every couple needs a prenuptial agreement, prenups are advisable in many circumstances regardless of wealth.
 At The Johnson Firm, we recommend considering a prenuptial agreement if:

-Like many other states, Louisiana uses the Uniform Prenuptial Agreement Act (UPAA) as a guideline for determining if a prenup is enforceable.
+Like many other states, Louisiana has adopted the the Uniform Prenuptial Agreement Act (UPAA) for determining if a prenup is enforceable.
 A court will look at a series of rules to make sure the agreement is enforceable or determine if a spouse violated it.

 Prenuptial agreements in Louisiana aren’t enforceable when one spouse shows: